-Note: Shunt Trip devices are accepted by Austin Energy as a means of disconnect and must be installed outside and within line of sight of the AE transformer and labeled as "Austin Energy Disconnect".
+Note: Emergency Power Off (EPO) devices are accepted by Austin Energy as a means of disconnect and must be installed outside and within line of sight of the AE transformer and labeled as "Austin Energy Disconnect".
 The label must contain the total amperage of the main disconnect or the total amperage of the combined main disconnects.
 The label must be an engraved plaque and the print shall be 2 inches in height (minimum).
-The plaque is to be of contrasting colors (white lettering on either a red or black background) and fastened with machine screws or rivets. be in accordance with section 1.9.1.7.
+The plaque is to be of contrasting colors (white lettering on either a red or black background) and fastened with machine screws or rivets.
+EPO device shallbe in accordance with section 1.9.1.7. be tested when the service is energized for the first time, and then annually after initial energization.
+Please contact AEDistributionMetering@austinenergy.com.

+C. For maximum number of disconnects and service disconnects, see NEC 230.71 $\,$

+D. For emergency disconnects, see NEC section 230.85

+Metering equipment is sized per the manufacturers maximum nameplate rating of the disconnect, or total number of disconnects, not the fuse size, wire rating or trip/relay setting.

+E. NOTE: Customer upgrades to existing service entrance facilities on the numbering

+Formatted: Indent: Left: 0", First line: 0"

+Formatted: Font color: Red

+Formatted: Font: (Default) Times New Roman, 12 pt

+numbering

-- C. For maximum number of disconnects and service disconnects, see NEC 230.71 - D. For emergency disconnects, see NEC section 230.85 - E. Metering equipment is sized per the manufacturers maximum nameplate rating of the disconnect, or total number of disconnects, not the fuse size, wire rating or trip/relay setting. - E. NOTE: Customer upgrades to existing service entrance facilities on the Customer's side of the point of service (such as replacing the main disconnect) may require that the entire service entrance is brought up to current AE and COA code requirements.
+Customer's side of the point of service (such as replacing the main disconnect) shall require that the entire service entrance is brought up to current AE and COA code requirements.